 - Pulmonary arterial hypertension and/or interstitial lung disease (Score 2).

 Early diagnosis - the VEDOSS initiative

-Several other diseases can present in a similar way to systemic sclerosis, including:
+Several other diseases can present in a similar way to SSc, including:

 - Raynaud's phenomenon from other causes.

 - Other connective tissue disease or mixed connective tissue disease, eg with features of rheumatoid arthritis (RA) or systemic lupus erythematosus (SLE).